kourouklides/Publications/README.md

 This is a list of my publications.

-Research interests: Computational Methods (Theory, Algorithms and Applications)
+__Research interests__: Computational Methods (Theory, Algorithms and Applications)

+Please feel free to also check my wiki at: [http://wiki.kourouklides.com/](http://wiki.kourouklides.com/)

 ### Journals